 “Well, tell him to knock the stalking off before he’s arrested for…”

 “You know he just needs the courage to approach her.”

 “What do you want me to do about it?
 Why are we talking about this then?”
 She had locked her car already, knowing this conversation could take forever.
 She did not want to start driving.
-Larissa was her friend but that girl could drive people insane with beating around the bushes too much.
+Larissa was her friend, but that girl could drive people insane by beating around the bushes too much.